-- cache restore gems: restores an archive which partially matches any given key.
-In case of a cache hit, the archive is retrieved and available at its original path in the job environment.
+- cache restore: restores an archive that matches any given key.
+In case of a cache hit, retrieves the archive and make it available at its original path in the job environment.

 - bundle install: installs all Fastlane dependencies.

-- cache store gems: archives a file or directory specified by path and associates it with a given key.
+- cache store: archives a file or directory specified by the path and associates it with a given key.

-- secrets: allows Semaphore to download certificates from a private certificates repository configured in Fastlane.
-We needed to create a deploy key and add it to Semaphore secrets, and we did this with sem cli tool.
+- secrets: allows Semaphore to download certificates from a private repository configured with Fastlane.
+We needed to create a deploy key and add it to Semaphore secrets, and we did this with sem CLI tool.

-$ git add -A $ git commit -m "Ready to deploy" $ git push
+$ git add -A $ git commit -m "Updates pipeline" $ git push

 There is much more that you can do with automated deployments.
 For example, you can add more steps to your pipeline configuration, such as getting your CHANGELOG file, pushing messages to Slack, automating build number incrementation, dSYM uploads to Crashlytics, and more.